Where: Lightning Ridge, NSW

 Walk down the main street of Lightning Ridge, and you will see some awesome street art on the wall of Bruno’s.
 Authentic Italian at its finest, Bruno’s makes the most incredible Pizzas from scratch in a woodfired oven.
 If you prefer pasta, that’s good too.
 In fact it’s all good, and run by some of the best locals in town.
 Morilla’s Café is a great place for breakfast and lunch.

 Other options for meals (there are plenty) include the Bowling Club’s bistro, Piccolo Italian Restaurant and the Lightning Ridge Outback Resort.

 Like Bruno’s, the Wallangulla Motel is authentic, locally owned and an exceptional experience when you drop by Lightning Ridge.
 There’s no 5 star options in the Ridge, so don’t expect fine dining and poolside bars – instead, the Wallangulla is a place to rest your head, with a pool, friendly owners and great rates.
 Spend the extra cash on souvenirs instead!
 Again, there are lots of other accommodation choices, motels, resorts and as well as B&B’s, and caravan parks with cabins.
 The Ridge has the lot.

 How to get there:

-Air Link flies to and from Lightning Ridge, via Walgett every Tuesday and Thursday as part of our scheduled services from Dubbo Airport.
+Air Link flies to and from Lightning Ridge, via Walgett every Monday and Friday as part of our scheduled services from Dubbo Airport.
 Connecting flights from Sydney are operated by Regional Express Airlines.
-Flights from Brisbane, Essendon and Newcastle are available but will need an overnight stay in Dubbo.
+Flights from Brisbane, Essendon and Newcastle are available but may require an overnight stay in Dubbo.
 Alternatively, Air Link can provide air charter options for those travellers wishing to set their own schedule.